KIHeartFailure/swedehf-anxiety-depression/README.md

-# R code for the project Anxiety/depression across the EF spectrum: an analyses from the Swedish Heart Failure registry
+# R code for the project Anxiety/depression across the EF spectrum: an analysis from the Swedish Heart Failure registry

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.